St Mungo's (charity): Hostels

+Controversies

+Home Office compliance teams

-In March 2018, St Mungo's revealed to the Guardian newspaper that it had cooperated with Home Office immigration, compliance and enforcement (ICE) teams, who are responsible for identifying rough sleepers who were deemed as living in the UK illegally, even EU citizens who are lawful migrants.
-Other organisation in the charitable sector criticised St Mungo's involvement with the ICE teams.
-The North East London Migrant Action group said: “The role of homelessness charities should be to uphold the rights of vulnerable people.
-St Mungo’s have forfeited the trust of asylum seekers and other migrants who sleep rough by working with the Home Office who have people deported from the UK'.
+In March 2018, St Mungo's confirmed to The Guardian newspaper that it had cooperated with Home Office immigration, compliance and enforcement (ICE) teams, who were responsible for identifying rough sleepers who were deemed as living in the UK illegally.
+The North East London Migrant Action group said: "The role of homelessness charities should be to uphold the rights of vulnerable people.
+St Mungo's have forfeited the trust of asylum seekers and other migrants who sleep rough by working with the Home Office who have people deported from the UK."

-While acknowledging that their outreach teams had worked with the Home Office, St Mungo's responded that their role was to protect the rights of the homeless: "We took the decision that it was better to be there to provide support to vulnerable people sleeping rough than not be able to advocate for them at these times.
-Our role should not be confused with that of enforcement agencies."
+While acknowledging that their outreach teams had worked with the Home Office, St Mungo's said that their role was to protect the rights of the homeless, stating now on their website: "We do not share any information about our clients with the Home Office without the client's full and informed consent.
+We only ask for consent to share information with the Home Office in very limited circumstances where the client has immigration advice in place and only for the purpose of achieving a positive outcome for the client.
+St Mungo's is not registered with the Home Office Rough Sleeping Support Service and will not participate in this scheme.

+Pay dispute

+From 27 June 2023 workers at St Mungo's started an indefinite strike in a dispute over pay.
+The workers accused management of a dereliction of duty towards the homeless and the charity's own staff.
+The strike action led by Unite the Union lasted for three months, eventually leading to a 10.7% pay increase.
+Staff returned to work on 4 September 2023.